 The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of the Guideline (excluding those that involve the offsetting of the risks associated with variable annuity guarantees with other products outside of the scope of the Guideline, such as equity-indexed annuities) shall be included in the calculation of the Conditional Tail Expectation Amount, determined in accordance with section IV)D) of the Guideline (i.e., Conditional Tail Expectation Amount using projections).
-If the company is following a Clearly Defined Hedging Strategy ("hedging strategy"), as defined in section III, in accordance with an investment policy adopted by the Board of Directors or a committee of authorized by the Board members of Directors, the company is eligible to reduce the amount of the Conditional Tail Expectation Amount using projections otherwise calculated.
+If the company is following a Clearly Defined Hedging Strategy ("hedging strategy"), as defined in section III, in accordance with an investment policy adopted by the Board of Directors, or a committee of Board members, the company is eligible to reduce the amount of the Conditional Tail Expectation Amount using projections otherwise calculated.
 The investment policy must clearly articulate the company's hedging objectives, including the metrics that drive rebalancing/trading.
 This specification could include maximum tolerable values for investment losses, earnings, volatility, exposure, etc. in either absolute or relative terms over one or more investment horizons vis-à-vis the chance of occurrence.
 Company management is responsible for developing, documenting, executing and evaluating the investment strategy, including the hedging strategy, used to implement the investment policy.

 For this purpose, the investment assets refer to all the assets including derivatives supporting covered products and guarantees.
 This is also referred to as the investment portfolio.
-The investment strategy is the set of all asset holdings at all points in all time in all scenarios.
+The investment strategy is the set of all asset holdings at all points in time in all scenarios.
 The hedging portfolio, which is also referred to as the hedging assets, is a subset of the investment assets.
 The hedging strategy is the hedging asset holdings at all points in time in all scenarios.
-The distinction of what is the hedging portfolio and what is the investment portfolio is something that is not attempted to be made in this Appendix.
+There is no attempt to distinguish what is the hedging portfolio and what is the investment portfolio in this Appendix.
 Nor is the distinction between investment strategy and hedging strategy formally made here.
 Where necessary to give effect to the intent of this Appendix, the requirements applicable to the hedging portfolio or the hedging strategy are to apply to the overall investment portfolio and investment strategy.